Andi-Berisha/Drum-Kit-Simulator/README.md

 # Drum Kit Simulator

-Fun little web app which lets you play the drums.\
+Fun little web app which lets you play the drums with your keyboard keys.\
 [Click here for showcase](https://andi-berisha.github.io/Drum-Kit-Simulator/)